microsoft/MSLab/Scenarios/S2D and Disaster recovery/readme.md

 ![](/Scenarios/S2D%20and%20Disaster%20recovery/Screenshots/cluster_disks_fixed.png)
 ![](/Scenarios/S2D%20and%20Disaster%20recovery/Screenshots/VMs_restored.png)

-The very last step would be to optimize volumes to regain resiliency (as we mixed all devices)
+The very last step you can optimize volumes (as we mixed all devices).
+This will not rellocate slabs, just rellocate data.
+It's needed to recreate volumes to regain resilinecy.

 ```PowerShell
 Get-StoragePool -CimSession s2d-cluster1 -FriendlyName s2d* | Optimize-StoragePool